ericdano/AERIESCanvasGAM/README.md

 GuestUsers.py - A program I wrote during COVID lockdown that randomly generates weekly new passwords for a set of Guest Accounts we were using for Zoom.

-SuspendUsers.py - A linux run script that goes through all the suspended users and takes them out of Google Groups
+SuspendUsers.py - A linux run script that goes through all the suspended users, puts them in a "Former Staff" OU and takes them out of Google Groups

 DisableStudentVacationResponder.py - Weekly run thing to turn off students who think it's funny to put on the vacation responder